PowerGenome/PowerGenome/README.md

 A folder with extra user inputs is required when using the `run_powergenome_multiple` command.
 The name of this folder is defined in the settings YAML file with the `input_folder` parameter.
 Look at the files in `PowerGenome/example_system` for a working test case to follow.

 If you have previously installed PowerGenome and the `run_powergenome_multiple` command doesn't work, try reinstalling it using `pip install -e .` as described above.
+If you downloaded the custom PUDL database before May of 2020, some errors may be resolved by downloading a new version.

 ## Contributing